stefanozugni/oscars/README.md

 - Instantly view Oscar winners and nominees for any year
 - Clean and responsive UI
 - Simple navigation from a single timeline view
+- Choose on the top of the page your preference between Imdb and Letterboxd: clicking on any film title will open its page

 ---